gesmuconn/gesmuconn.github.io/content/team/lab_members/index.md

 ---
-title: Welcome to Hugo Blox Builder, the website builder for Hugo
+title: Welcome to Global Ecosystem Modeling Lab at UConn
 subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines